apache/doris-website/versioned_docs/version-2.1/admin-manual/config/fe-config.md

 MasterOnly：false

-Whether to push the filter conditions with functions down to MYSQL, when execute query of ODBC、JDBC external tables
+Whether to push the filter conditions with functions down to MYSQL, when execute query of ODBC, JDBC external tables

 #### `jdbc_drivers_dir`